Year(s) Funded: 2013-2014

 Contact: Charlotte Wolfrey, Rigolet Inuit Community Government (email@example.com)

-Partners: My Word’: Storytelling and Digital Media Lab, McGill University’s Climate Change Adaptation Research Group, McGill’s Indigenous Health and Adaptation to Climate Change, McGill’s Inuit Knowledge to Adapt to the Health Effects of Climate Change, Nunatsiavut Government Department of Lands and Natural Resources Division, Nunatsiavut Government Department of Health and Social Development, Inuit Community of Governments of Rigolet, Makkovik, Postville, Hopedale, and Nain
+Partners: My Word’: Storytelling and Digital Media Lab, McGill University’s Climate Change Adaptation Research Group, McGill’s Indigenous Health Adaptation to Climate Change, McGill’s Inuit Knowledge for Adapting to the Health Effects of Climate Change, Nunatsiavut Government Department of Lands and Natural Resources Division, Nunatsiavut Government Department of Health and Social Development, Inuit Community of Governments of Rigolet, Makkovik, Postville, Hopedale, and Nain

 Title: Fostering Youth Mental Health and Resilience to Climate Change

 Action: This project developed, designed, expanded, and implemented targeted, community-specific, and responsive programming and research to enhance resilience and adaptive capacities to climate change in each of the five communities in Nunatsiavut through two programming strategies: the expansion of the Aullak, sangilivallianginnatuk: Going Off, Growing Strong in Nain and Hopedale, and the creation and piloting of the IlikKuset-Ilingannet!/Culture-Connect! program.

 Results: Each youth spent approximately 30 hours with each mentor, for a total of approximately 150 hours of programming for each youth.
 There was approximately 750 youth-mentor contact hours in each community.
 In total, the program provided approximately 2,250 youth-mentor hours.
 In addition, youth regularly interacted with each other and with the Local Coordinator in each community, for about 5-7 hours per week as part of this program, leading to approximately 150-200 additional contact hours in each community.